Boosting Adversarial Transferability for Hyperspectral Image Classification Using 3D Structure-invariant Transformation and Weighted Intermediate Feature Divergence: Proposed Method

-We define the above loss as the objective for generating adversarial examples.
-However, due to the pooling layers in CNNs, some information is inevitably lost, and certain intermediate layer features have lower correlation with the true class of the image \cite{54}.
+Moreover, due to the pooling layers in DNN models, some information is inevitably lost, and certain intermediate layer feature maps have lower correlation with the true class of the image \cite{54}.
 This limitation reduces the attack success rate when relying solely on intermediate layer information.
-To address this, we integrate output layer information into an auxiliary loss:
+To address this, the cross-entropy classification loss which is derived according to the information of the output layer is also adopted, which is defined as:

-Thus, by combining the previous $L_F$ with the auxiliary loss, we obtain the total loss, which can be expressed as follows:
+where $CE(\cdot)$ represents the cross-entropy function.
+Thus, by combining the previous $L_F$ with the cross-entropy classification loss, the total loss of the proposed method is defined as Eq.\eqref{equ6}.

-where $\eta$ is a hyperparameter representing the proportion of the auxiliary loss.
+where $\eta$ is a hyperparameter representing the proportion of the cross-entropy classification loss.

-By using this loss to iteratively update the perturbation, this method makes more comprehensively utilizes the feature information extracted by the model, causing the feature maps of the adversarial examples to move away from the high confidence regions of the true class.
-Additionally, since different channel features have varying impacts on the classifier's prediction results, it achieves more effective adversarial perturbations.